LGBTQ rights in Bangladesh

+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Bangladesh face widespread social and legal challenges not experienced by non-LGBTQ people.

-Lesbian, gay, bisexual and transgender (LGBTQ) rights are heavily suppressed in Bangladesh.
-Due to the conservative attitudes in Bangladeshi society, negative views of homosexuals are very high.
-Homosexuality is illegal under Bangladeshi law, which is inherited from the colonial British Indian Government's Section 377 of 1860.
-According to the law, the punishment for engaging in same-sex sexual activities is imprisonment.
-It is dangerous for those who identify as homosexuals to openly come out in society because of social rejection, hate or assault.
+Homosexuality is illegal and criminalised under Bangladeshi law, which is inherited from the colonial British Indian government's Section 377 of 1860.
+According to the law, the punishment for engaging in same-sex sexual activities is up to life imprisonment.
+Though rarely enforced, it is used to arrest, harass and extort individuals based on their sexual orientation.